 The law’s sponsors say it will provide immunity for law enforcement, medical professionals and large and small businesses from lawsuits over things like cleanliness guidelines or decisions on medical care, as long as there’s no reckless or intentional conduct.

 At the virtual signing ceremony, Lt.
-Gov. Jon Husted said it goes beyond just health care facilities, fire and police, and restaurants and stores.
+Gov. Jon Husted said it goes beyond just health care facilities, nursing homes and assisted living centers, fire and police, and restaurants and stores.

 “This is not just about business; it’s about schools, it’s about not-for-profits, it’s all of us who are trying to do the right things but also need that predictability,"Husted said.